MaorKabalo/DropPopProject/README.md

 - **Game Developer**: [Maor Kabalo]
 - **Graphics Designer**: [Maor Kabalo]

-## License

-Suika Game is a private project and is not available for distribution.
-All rights reserved.

 Enjoy smashing objects and have fun playing DropPop Game! 🎮